Leg warmers to Lululemon: How workout outfits have changed over the years

 A lot’s changed since then.

-Today, the line between activewear and streetwear is blurred more than ever and the term “athleisure” is the latest buzzword.
-The international athleisure market in 2018 was estimated to be $300 billion and growing—which market experts chalk up to more athletic participation by the public and changing cultural norms where people wear workout clothes for much more than going to the gym.
+Today, the line between activewear and streetwear is blurred more than ever with the “athleisure” market anticipated to reach $257.1 billion by 2026.
 Workout wear giants like Adidas, Lululemon, Nike, Puma, and Under Armour lead the industry with high-end exercise gear.
 North America represents the biggest fitness fashion market in the world.